Flying Beaver Bar and Grill

 4760 Inglis Drive

 Posted on September 17, 2012, in Bar, Pub, Restaurant Review, Seafood and tagged Bar, Fish and Chips, Food, Mussels, Pub, restaurant review, Richmond, Richmond Central.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.